digitalcredentials/docs/credential/revoke_credential.md

 #### Limitations/Risks

 1. Status list is centralized at the issuer server; issuer can track verifier requests.
 However, see the section on Cache Expiration below, for mitigation.
-2. For a given bitstring URL, an attacker can estimate the number of credentials that were revoked (just by counting the revoked bits), which could give them an approximate percentage of VC revocation rates (for that block).
+2. For a given bitstring URL, an attacker can estimate the number of credentials that were revoked (just by counting the revoked bits), which could give them an approximate percentage of VC revocation rates (for that list).
 (This can be mitigated by initializing the bitstring with noise, see below.)
-3. Because the indexes are sequential, an attacker that sees multiple VCs can estimate the number of total VCs issued _for that block_.
+3. Because the indexes are sequential, an attacker that sees multiple VCs can estimate the number of total VCs issued _for that list_.
 See the [German Tank Problem](https://en.wikipedia.org/wiki/German_tank_problem) for details.
-Note that because the status list is randomly named, the attacker does not necessarily know how many other status list blocks exist (and therefore, what the total number of VCs issued is).
+Note that because the status list is randomly named, the attacker does not necessarily know how many other status lists exist (and therefore, what the total number of VCs issued is).

-### Second Iteration - Randomly Named Block with Random Index Assignment
+### Second Iteration - Randomly Named List with Random Index Assignment

-To mitigate risk 3 mentioned above (the ability of an attacker to estimate the number of VCs issued for a given block), a second iteration can be done.
+To mitigate risk 3 mentioned above (the ability of an attacker to estimate the number of VCs issued for a given list), a second iteration can be done.

 Instead of assigning list indexes sequentially, the issuer will generate the list index randomly.
 Because of the random assignment, the issuer will need a _second_ bitstring, this one private, to keep track of which indexes have already been assigned.

 This approach doubles the server-side storage requirements (for 131k entries, now 32KB is required, versus the 16KB in the first iteration).
 However, note that there is no additional bandwidth or storage burden on the verifier / relying party.

-### Block Initialization Using Noise/Chaff
+### List Initialization Using Noise/Chaff

-To mitigate risk 2 (ability of an attacker to estimate the percentage of the VCs revoked for a given block), an additional step can be taken.
+To mitigate risk 2 (ability of an attacker to estimate the percentage of the VCs revoked for a given list), an additional step can be taken.

-When a status bitstring block is provisioned by the issuer, a percentage of it (say, 20-30%) can be initialized with random noise (so, 30% of the bits can be randomly flipped to 1, at the outset).
+When a status bitstring list is provisioned by the issuer, a percentage of it (say, 20-30%) can be initialized with random noise (so, 30% of the bits can be randomly flipped to 1, at the outset).
 To keep track of which index positions have been chaffed in this manner, they can be recorded in the second, private bitstring from the Second Iteration above.

 Note that this does increase the issuer-side storage requirement by the same percentage (ie, by 20-30% from the previous example).